 If you read my blog at all, you may know I am obsessed with fermentation.
 Many people on social media have told me they would love to try fermentation but they feel intimidated or worry they will poison their family.
 Fear not!
 The good microbes in fermented foods crowd out the bad guys, making the food very safe to eat.
 If you bought a pile of carrots for your Thanksgiving dinner, you could ferment those (so, so easy).
 Basically, you clean and slice carrots into sticks, stuff them in a jar, pour a brine of salty water over them and wait a few days for the microbes to do their magic.
 Go here for more info on fermenting vegetables in a brine.

 5. Compose a thneed-free gift list

-In Dr. Suess’ book The Lorax, the Onceler harvests and destroys the entire truffula forest—and its ecosystem—in order to use the raw materials to manufacture and sell useless crap and thus make his fortune.
-In the following quote he has chopped down the first tree and describes his product, the “thneed”:
+In Dr. Suess’ book The Lorax, the Onceler destroys the entire truffula forest—and its ecosystem—to manufacture and sell useless crap and thus make his fortune.
+In the following quote he has chopped down the first tree and defines “thneed”:

 Look, Lorax, calm down.
 There’s no cause for alarm.
 I chopped just one tree, I’m doing no harm.
 This thing is most useful!
 This thing is a ‘thneed.’
 A thneed, a fine something-that-all-people-need!
 It’s a shirt.
 It’s a sock.
 It’s a glove!
 It’s a hat!
 But it has other uses, yes, far beyond that.
 You can use it for carpets, for pillows, for sheets, for curtains!
 Or covers for bicycle seats!